-Under the terms of the participation programs, the Company provides loans to independent floor plan lenders, representing a significant portion of the funds that such financiers then lend to retailers to finance their inventory purchases of our products.
-The participation inventory finance receivables are unsecured general obligations of the independent floor plan lenders.
+Under the terms of the participation programs, the Company provides loans to independent floor plan lenders, representing a significant portion of the funds that such financiers then lend to retailers to finance their inventory purchases.
+The participation commercial loan receivables are unsecured general obligations of the independent floor plan lenders.